dipankarShare/spark/Bronze_Silver_Gold.md

-Here’s how you can present the explanation of the Bronze, Silver, and Gold layers in a data warehouse as a `README.md` file:
+## Bronze, Silver, and Gold layers in a data warehouse

 ```markdown
 # Data Warehouse Architecture